saultyevil/TextGenerator/README.md

-# client-example
+# TextGenerator

-This is an example of an OpenAI client, using an abstract base class.
+This is an example text generator client for OpenAPI and Gemini APIs.